oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 * Additional context, such as the incoming IP address, User Agent information, or other context that can help the Txn-Token Service to issue the Txn-Token

 The Txn-Token Service responds to a successful invocation by generating a Txn-Token.
 The calling workload then uses the Txn-Token to authorize its calls to subsequent workloads.
 Subsequent workloads may obtain Txn-Tokens of their own.

+If the requesting service does not have an inbound token that it can use in its request to the Txn-Token Service, it generates a self-signed JWT and passes that in the request in place of the external authorization token.

 ### Replacement Txn-Tokens
 A service within a call chain may choose to replace the Txn-Token.
 This can typically happen if the service wants to add to the context of the current Txn-Token